akeneo/pim-helpcenter/content/updates/02-2020/2-new-warning-message-username-connection.md

-# New warning messages on usernames connection
+# New warning message on connection usernames
 ::: meta-data type="Improvement" features="Connections" available="27th of February"
 :::

-Whenever one of your connectors is not using the dedicated connection username, we will display you a warning message in the main Connections screen as well as in the Connection form.
+Whenever one of your connectors is not using the dedicated connection username, we display a warning message in the main Connections screen as well as in the Connection form.
-This warning message will mention which usernames were wrongly used for this connection and when they were used for the last time.
+This warning message mentions which usernames were wrongly used for this connection and when they were used for the last time.
-The warning message will disappear if no wrong users are used over the past 7 days for the given connection.
-Thanks to this improvement, ensure API connection security and accesses.
+Thanks to this improvement, we ensure the API connection security and accesses.

-Want to discover why we need to ensure this?
-Read the following [help center section](../articles/manage-your-connections.html#why-should-you-use-the-connection-username).
+Want to discover why we need to guarantee this?
+Read our help center section about [why it is crucial to use the username of your connection](../articles/manage-your-connections.html#why-should-you-use-the-connection-username).

 ![Connection user warning](../img/connection_user_warning_message.png)